yehiabairm/RWPodSpecs/README.md

 # Speakol iOS SDK

-This repository contains the Speakol iOS SDK source.
+##### This repository contains the [Speakol](https://speakol.com/en) iOS SDK source.

+##### [Speakol](https://speakol.com/en) provides endless scrolling of highly- personalized article recommendations, video-view inventory, featured content inventory and related inventory to each visitor on your website.
+Speakol’s technology seeks to understand visitors and place inventory of interest to them.

-This guide is intended for publishers who want to use Speakol to monetize an iOS app that's built natively.
+##### This guide is intended for publishers who want to use [Speakol](https://speakol.com/en) to monetize an iOS app that's built natively.

 ## Features

-- [x] Insert speakol ads in UITableView
+- [x] Insert speakol inventory in UITableView
-- [x] Insert speakol ads in UICollectionView
+- [x] Insert speakol inventory in UICollectionView
-- [x] Support Image/Video Ads
+- [x] Support Image/Video inventory

-## Requirements
+## Prerequisite

-- iOS 11.0
+- iOS 11.0+

 #### Background